Dependency management

 Setup

 The first time you set up a project with {renv}, use the function init(). init() writes a file to the root of your project called renv.lock that tracks the versions and dependencies of R packages installed and the version of R itself.
 This is a simple text file, so feel free to open it up (but don’t edit) in a text editor.
+It also edits the project specific .Rprofile to ensure that {renv} is loaded when the project is opened.

 Exercise: setting up {renv}